Do you want content like this delivered to your inbox?

 Astronomical Society of Long Island

 The Astronomical Society of Long Island is one of the more active groups in the New York Metropolitan Area.
-We are a group of dedicated amateur astronomers and telescope makers with a passion for our hobby, and a willingness to share our knowledge and excitement of the hobby with others, both experienced, and those who may have just discovered the hobby.
+They a group of dedicated amateur astronomers and telescope makers with a passion for our hobby, and a willingness to share knowledge and excitement of the hobby with others, both experienced, and those who may have just discovered the hobby.
 Please come join us at our meetings, and enjoy the view through our telescopes at our observing sessions.

 Best Places To See The Stars Without Technology